What Is Holiness?

 Stop Calling God’s Commands Impossible

-Friend, that isn’t humility; it's unbelief with a church accent.
+Friend, that isn’t humility.
+It’s unbelief with a church accent.

 Be Whole